-Once the required enhancements are identified, availability should also be ascertained.
-If additional hardware is required, it should be determined at what cost and how quickly it can be acquired.
-The same is true of additional software.
-Where restructuring or reconfiguration of the existing system is necessary, the availability of qualified personnel should be similarly confirmed.
+Once the required enhancements are identified, availability should also be ascertained, and the availability of qualified personnel should be similarly confirmed.
 Once the needed enhancements have been identified and their availability confirmed, a schedule should be prepared for implementation in a manner that will not interfere with other aspects of the receivership proceeding and which will be consistent with the anticipated needs of the receiver.
 This may require the operation of shadow systems on a parallel track with the implementation of the enhancements.
 Testing methodology should be implemented to confirm that the enhancements were successful and sufficient